Vasileia-Apostolou/all_about_glam_blog/README.md

 App link was also shared with friends and family for further use and testing.

 After many tests I confirm that all functionalities work and appear as intended on different screen sizes.

+### Unresolved Bugs

+* A user who is logged it can still have access to the "Login" page by typing /login in the URL link.
+* A user can access the "Edit" page and edit other's posts by typing /edit_post in the URL link.

 ### Code Validation
 The web application's HTML and CSS code has been tested in [W3C Validator](https://validator.w3.org/).
 The JavaScript code has been tested in [JS Hint](https://jshint.com/).
 Python syntax has been tested in [Pep8 Online Tool](http://pep8online.com/) and responsiveness was tested in [Resposinator](https://www.responsinator.com/), [Am I Responsive](http://ami.responsivedesign.is/) and [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly).